bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ## Input & Time

-Input [`Messages`] are sent every frame, which means that its possible for frame drops and lag to introduce gaps where there is no player input being received by the game.
+Input data can be read every frame, which means that its possible for frame drops and lag to introduce gaps where there is no player input being received by the game.
 This also means that if we're using timers and cooldowns inside of systems that will only run based on input, we have to be aware of the fact that those timers and cooldowns won't function properly unless we manually correct them.

 Most of what we'll cover here can also be found in more depth over in the [Time and Timers] page within The Game Loop chapter, so if there are concepts that aren't making sense or you just want to read more, be sure to check that page out as well.

+[Time and Timers]: /learn/book/the-game-loop/time-and-timers

 ### Utilizing Delta Time with Input

 Fixing the discrepancies between frame rate and consistent game systems is a fundamental aspect of game design.
 Games usually don't run at a consistent frame rate, but players do experience a consistent flow of time.
-If the what the game displays and what the player is perceiving don't align, it can lead to an unexpected (and likely negative) experience.
+If what the game displays and what the player is perceiving don't align, it can lead to an unexpected (and likely negative) experience.
 To reconcile these, we use ["delta time"].

 When incorporating delta time into input data, we have to think about what we're trying to adjust.